What is multiple endocrine neoplasia type 2?

 Multiple endocrine neoplasia type 2 (MEN2) is a hereditary condition associated with three primary types of tumors: medullary thyroid cancer , parathyroid tumors , and pheochromocytoma.
 MEN2 is classified into three subtypes based on clinical features.

-- Mucosal neuroma (benign tumor of nerve tissue on the tongue, lips and throughout the gastrointestinal tract): 95$ to 98% affected
+Mucosal neuromas, which is a benign tumor of nerve tissue on the tongue, lips and throughout the gastrointestinal tract: 95% to 98% affected

-- Digestive problems (caused by disordered nerves in gastrointestinal tract): 75% to 90% affected
+Digestive problems caused by disordered nerves in the gastrointestinal tract: 75% to 90% affected

 What causes MEN2?